Google Search Console: Beginner’s Guide With Steps & Tips

 • Make sure that you’ve already added Google Analytics to your site.
 If you haven’t, check out this helpful tutorial: How to Add Google Analytics to WordPress.

-• Also, be sure that you’re primarily logged into the Google Analytics account for the website you want to sync with Google Search Console.
+• Also, be sure that you’re logged into the primary Google Analytics account for the website you want to sync with Google Search Console.

 enter url prefix for monsterinsights (1)

 Please note that this URL needs to match the URL as it was input in the Google Analytics settings exactly.
-Including https:// (or not) and WWW (or not,) will make all the difference here between getting an error or not.
+So pay attention to whether your Google Analytics URL includes elements like https:// or www.
+This will make all the difference here between getting an error or not.

 When you click Continue, you’ll get a confirmation message that your URL is verified: